-Preheat the oven to 350 degrees, and butter an 8×8 inch pan.
+Preheat the oven to 350 degrees F, and grease an 8×8 inch pan.

-In a mixing bowl, combine the butter and sugar.
-Add the egg and continue to beat until incorporated into the batter.
+In a large mixing bowl, stir together the melted butter and sugar.
+Add the egg and continue to stir until it is blended into the batter.
 Add the vanilla and simple syrup.
+Stir in the salt.

-Gently blend in the sea salt and flour.
-Mix just until combined.
+Gently fold in the flour.
+Mix just the dry ingredients are blended in.
 Finally, stir in the pecans.